smarty/changelog/cloud/us-autocomplete-api.md

 That API is accessed with the following URL: `us-autocomplete-pro.api.smarty.com/lookup` We suggest you contact Smarty support for assistance in migrating to `US Autocomplete V2`.

+## 1.0.34 - 2026-07-13
+- To be deployed throughout the day.
+- Internal maintenance - does not affect user experience.

 ## 1.0.33 - 2026-07-08
 - To be deployed throughout the day.
 - New data: `2026.07.P` (based on 2026.07.B with new stuff below)